 This Policy was approved by the GSSIMR Board of Directors on November 09, 2020.
+This policy was reviewed and amended by the GSSIMR Board of Directors on September 18, 2024.

-This Policy will be reviewed by the GSSIMR Board of Directors in 2022.
+This policy will be reviewed again by the GSSIMR Board according to the annual policy review schedule.